ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/04-Nodes.md

 Essentially it will return the fields within the inline fragment if the returned type is an `Asset`.

 ## Cleanup

 Let us tidy up the schema a bit.
 With the **Global Object Identification** specification, we want to be consistent with the `Asset` id.
-The consumer does not need to figure out when to pass an encoded ID and when to use the internal ID.
+The consumer does not need to figure out when to pass an encoded id and when to use the internal id.

 Head over to the `Query` class and add the `IdAttribute` to the `id` parameter in our `GetAssetByIdAsync` resolver.